mulka/ploverwiki/Stenography-Overview.md

 ![Black key toppers from the Plover store, stacked in columns](http://plover.deco-craft.com/spcimages/2162178/8148158/1/1/CCCCCC/prod.jpg?b=10934258&v=1457964486)

 Various steno enthusiasts are making and selling machines designed for use with Plover.
-These typically use keys that require less actuation force than the keys found on a qwerty keyboard, and they have the steno "22 key" layout.
-They are more expensive than an NKRO keyboard, but cheaper than a professional steno machine.
+These typically use keys that require less actuation force than the keys found on a qwerty keyboard, and they have the steno "22 key" ortholinear layout.
+They usually cost more than an NKRO qwerty keyboard and less than a professional steno machine.
 See [Dedicated machines designed for use with Plover](https://github.com/openstenoproject/plover/wiki/Supported-Hardware#dedicated-machines-designed-for-use-with-plover).

 ![StenoMod](https://1.bp.blogspot.com/-XbFnlV5BcHk/WBIhP5aTvGI/AAAAAAAAPWM/Zv2Khmi0zx0_4JewTu0O8nkdfoTXLXSMACLcB/s400/holding_out_of_box.jpg)